whitneyburton/portfolios/students/1611-back/courtney-meyerhofer/courtney_meyerhofer_m2.md

 ## Areas of Emphasis

 This module, I wanted to learn how the Internet works, learn Rails fundamentals, begin a side project, and take a deep dive into personal and professional development.
-My favorite lessons this module were the ones centered on HTTP, DNS, the asset pipeline, and the MVC model.
 I read textbooks and explored tools to better understand the protocols of the web and learned the basics of Rails through projects and reading documentation.
 I have a side project that works but might not ever be done, and I pushed myself far out of my comfort zone for personal and professional development.
 Because I didn't have many pairing experiences in module 1, I sought out opportunities to pair within and outside of my cohort and incorporated their feedback into how I collaborate.
 For professional development, I began exploring career interests and cohosted two spike sessions on topics I didn't know much about in order to improve my public speaking skills (still a long way to go).
 I think the two most important things I learned this module was how to give and receive feedback and be documentation reliant in the development process.

 ## Rubric Scores